Chloe Kim: America's 17-year-old snowboarding sensation

 That combination gave her a perfect score of 100, a feat only otherwise achieved by the legendary Shaun White.

-In Monday's qualifying runs, Kim scored 91.50 -- nearly four points better than any of her rivals -- in a performance that makes her favorite in Tuesday's women's halfpipe final.
+In Monday's halfpipe qualifying runs in Pyeongchang, Kim scored 91.50 -- nearly four points better than any of her rivals.
+In the final, she clinched gold with her first run and then wowed the crowd with a spectacular second effort to earn a near-perfect score of 98.25 out of 100.

+"There was a lot of pressure, but I'm happy I was able to do it here and do it for the fans and the family," she said.

+"I'm so happy I was able to land and being here is so exciting, this has been a dream of mine."

 In short, though her career is only just beginning, Kim is already well on the way to becoming a legend of her sport.
 And she doesn't just have the hopes of one nation resting on her shoulders.